kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

  action 99    cli command "exit"
 ```

-This EEM script looks to make sure the interface is not a portchannel member and then reverts the interface to the **BASE CONFIG** automatically.
+This EEM script makes sure the interface is not a portchannel member and then reverts the interface to the **BASE CONFIG** automatically.

 ## Summary
-Congratulations, at this point you have successfully reviewed and may have adopted the various use cases or parts of them.
+Congratulations, at this point, you have successfully reviewed and may have adopted the various use cases or parts of them.

 The next set of labs will be to build on these concepts utilizing REST-API to push changes to DNA Center Templates and further automate the configuration in the network infrastructure.

-The next **LAB** will tie all this together.
+The following **LAB** will tie all this together.

 ## Feedback
 If you found this set of Labs helpful, please fill in comments and [give feedback](https://app.smartsheet.com/b/form/f75ce15c2053435283a025b1872257fe) on how it could be improved.